whamcloud/Online-Help/docs/Install_Guide/ig_ch_07_configure_clients.md

 file system and LNET must be configured for each client.
 See [LNET Configuration](ig_ch_04_pre_install.md/#LNET-Configuration).

-Installing Intel® EE for Lustre\* software on Clients Running RHEL or CentOS
+Installing Manager for Lustre\* software on Clients Running RHEL or CentOS
 ----------------------------------------------------------------------------

 The following instructions detail how to install and configure client